Aero-Watt

 Who are we?

 We are Team Aero-Watt, a down-to-earth multidisciplinary team annually building a fully autonomous plane for the IMechE UAS challenge!
-Teams from different universities all over the world taxi in to take part in the competition that this year took place at BMFA Buckminster over 4 days – completing missions such as way point navigation, image recognition, and more.
+Teams from different universities all over the world taxi in to take part in the competition at BMFA Buckminster over 4 days – completing missions such as waypoint navigation, payload delivery, and efficiency.
 This year, the competition was flying far above the rest, with organisers noting that teams were out flying earlier in the week than ever before!

-Our team is made up of around 18 members, but are generally split into several sub-teams: Airframe and Aerodynamics (AA) – focusing on the physical plan, materials, build, and layout of the plane, and Software and Electrical Systems (SES) - focusing on the power system, autonomy, and control of the plane.
-However, we try to promote as much cross team collaboration and both teams are involved in big decisions!
+Our team is made up of around 35 enthusiastic members, but are generally split into several sub-teams: Aerodynamic Design (AD) - focusing on highly optimised aerodynamic surfaces which achieve stable and efficient flight, Airframe (AF) - focusing on structure and physical manufacturing of the aircraft, Software and Electrical Systems (SES) - focusing on the power system, autonomy, and control of the plane, and Operations (OP) who handle documentation, health and safety, and business side of the competition.
+However, we try to promote as much cross team collaboration and everyone is involved in big decisions!
 Working through year-round deliverables, ensuring the plane fits technical specifications, and physical rapid-prototyping alongside iterative assembly, we really do try to provide an industry-similar experience but with all the perks of being student led, such as regular socials!

 Committee Members